Deadline: September 30, 9 a.m. PST

 In-residence fellowships support writing projects, or Ph.D. dissertations about topics in the understanding of humankind.
 Topics may be humanistic or scientific, from the perspective of anthropology or from anthropologically informed perspectives in fields such as history, sociology, art, and philosophy.
 The award provides a stipend of $30,000 for nine-month tenure.

-Deadline: January 31 for Collaboration Grants; September 29 for fellows; rolling deadline for Targeted Grants.
+Deadline: September 27 for fellows; rolling deadline for Targeted Grants.

 The Simons Foundation’s mission is to advance the frontiers of research in mathematics and the basic sciences.
 Programs include:

 - Simons Fellows in Mathematics and Theoretical Physics— provide funds to faculty for up to a semester long research leave from classroom teaching and administrative obligations.
 Such leaves can increase creativity and provide intellectual stimulation.

 - Targeted Grants in the Mathematics and Physical Sciences—support for high-risk projects of exceptional promise and scientific importance on a case-by-case basis.

 Fellowships at the Smithsonian Institution provide students and scholars with opportunities to pursue independent research projects in association with members of the Smithsonian professional research staff.
 They offer 50+ fellowships in many areas.
 See their website for details.

 Deadline: January 20 for individual research grant; vary by program.